omidfarhang/omid.dev/content/posts/2010-04-03-sharing-vs-your-privacy-on-facebook.en.md

 For example, an application that lets users send friends an electronic greeting card might need to know their birthday or anniversary.
 Games that require players to work together must know which other friends play the game so it can send them alerts when they need to act.

-Axten said Facebook can take “a spectrum of actions” when it discovers inappropriate use of people's information &#8212; from warning developers who may not realize they're misusing the data to disabling a developer's access to the site.
+Axten said Facebook can take “a spectrum of actions” when it discovers inappropriate use of people's information — from warning developers who may not realize they're misusing the data to disabling a developer's access to the site.

 No application can access a user's most sensitive data, such as contact information, according to Facebook.
 And the site announced late last year that they're working on a new approval process that will require an application to more specifically state what information it wants to access.

-Mike Rasmussen is president of <a href="http://www.repfun.com/" target="new">Republic of Fun</a>, a game company with a crowdsourcing app on Facebook that lets users give feedback and advice on current games and, in the near future, to suggest new ones.
+Mike Rasmussen is president of [Republic of Fun](http://www.repfun.com/), a game company with a crowdsourcing app on Facebook that lets users give feedback and advice on current games and, in the near future, to suggest new ones.
 He said Facebook's list of rules for developers is a strict one.

 “Developers, if they were creative, could certainly abuse it,” he said.
 “But with Facebook, it's almost not worth it.
 They make it so easy to get what you really need, unless you're being malicious.”